RichardVanMaaren/oxalis-receipt-parser/README.md

 Simple receiptfile parser for oxalis for registration of incoming details for Peppol Reporting.
 An example only which should be customized for each individual situation.

-This is also an example on how to create a plugin for Oxalis
+This is also an example on how to create a plugin for Oxalis, tested with Oxalis version 5.2.0

 Details on Oxalis can be found at : https://github.com/OxalisCommunity/oxalis